SSDD-2025/Grupo-16/doc.md

 __Note:__ No comprovals are made over the attributes asigned, the Service should check whether the attributes are null or not, as well as assign default values (if it corresponds).

 ### UserEntity
-This class will contains all the relevant information regarding a single user of the application.
+This class will contain all the relevant information regarding a single user of the application.
 As a consequence of being an entity in a relational model, it has relation with the following entities:
 <table>
   <thead>
     <th> Entity</th>